Hitakashi/Hitbox-Chat-Doc/connection.md

 #### Pre-Server Connection (Step 1)

-To connect to hitbox chat you should first initiate a HTTP connection to http://api.hitbox.tv/chat/servers?redis=true the result should be the following Json Object
+To connect to hitbox chat you should first initiate a HTTP GET request to http://api.hitbox.tv/chat/servers?redis=true the result should be the following Json Object

 ```json
 [